 "After a century's failure to fulfill the promise" of the Fifteenth Amendment, "passage of the VRA finally led to signal improvement."
 Shelby County, 570 U.S., at 562 (Ginsburg, J., dissenting).
 In the five years after the statute's passage, almost as many African Americans registered to vote in six Southern States as in the entire century before 1965.
-See Davidson, The Voting Rights Act: A Brief History, in Controversies in Minority Voting 21 (B. Grofman &
+See

-C. Davidson eds.
+Davidson, The Voting Rights Act: A Brief History, in Controversies in Minority Voting 21 (B. Grofman & C. Davidson eds.
 1992).
 The crudest attempts to block voting access, like literacy tests and poll taxes, disappeared.
 Legislatures often replaced those vote denial schemes with new measures-mostly to do with districting-designed to dilute the impact of minority votes.
 But the Voting Rights Act, operating for decades at full strength, stopped many of those measures too.
 See, e.g., Chisom v.
-Roemer, 501 U. S. 380 (1991); Allen v.
-State Bd. of Elections, 393 U. S. 544 (1969).
-As a famed dissent assessed the situation about a half-century after the statute's enactment: The Voting Rights Act had become "one of the most consequential, efficacious, and amply justified exercises of federal legislative power in our Nation's history."
-Shelby County, 570 U. S., at 562 (Ginsburg, J., dissenting).1
+Roemer, 501 U.S. 380 (1991); Allen v.
+State Bd. of Elections, 393 U.S. 544 (1969).
+As a famed dissent assessed the situation about a halfcentury after the statute's enactment: The Voting Rights Act had become "one of the most consequential, efficacious, and amply justified exercises of federal legislative power in our Nation's history."
+Shelby County, 570 U.S., at 562 (Ginsburg, J., dissenting).

 Yet efforts to suppress the minority vote continue.
 No one would know this from reading the majority opinion.
 It hails the "good news" that legislative efforts had mostly shifted by the 1980s from vote denial to vote dilution.
-Ante, at 7.
+Ante, at 660.
 And then it moves on to other matters, as though the Voting Rights Act no longer has a problem to address-as though once literacy tests and poll taxes disappeared, so too did efforts to curb minority voting.
 But as this Court recognized about a decade ago, "racial discrimination and racially polarized voting are not ancient history."
 Bartlett v.
-Strickland, 556 U. S. 1, 25 (2009).
-Indeed, the problem of voting discrimination has become worse since that time in part because of what this Court did in Shelby County.
+Strickland, 556 U. S. 1, 25 (2009) (opinion of Kennedy, J.).
+Indeed, the problem of voting discrimination has become worse since that time-in part because of what this Court did in Shelby County.
+Weaken the Voting Rights Act, and predictable consequences follow: yet a further generation of voter suppression laws.

-1The majority brands this historical account part of an "extended effort at misdirection."
-Ante, at 22.
+&lt;sup>1The majority brands this historical account part of an "extended effort at misdirection."
+Ante, at 674.
 I am tempted merely to reply: Enough said about the majority's outlook on the statute before us.
 But I will add what should be obvious-that no one can understand the Voting Rights Act without recognizing what led Congress to enact it, and what Congress wanted it to change.